panther-labs/pounce/src/components/Combobox.md

-A simple Combobox can be thought of as a typical `<select>` component.
-Whenerever you would use a normal select, you should now pass the `<Combobox>` component.

 A thing to remember is that all the comboboxes have a controlled state when it comes to the selected items.
 Thus, they do not maintain their own internal state but expect you to pass them explicitly the selected items.